Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 It is important to take time to review Virginia geography

-example, students can better visualize events when they know exactly where the
+example, students can better visualize events when they know exactly where they took place on a map of Virginia and what the region's geography

 looks like.
 Students can also better understand why Virginians made certain